WSDOT Compliance Procedures and Policies

 Emergency Procedures / Unanticipated Discovery

 Every project that includes ground disturbance should have an Unanticipated Discovery Plan (UDP; also called an Inadvertent Discovery Plan or a Post-Review Discovery Plan).
 WSDOT cultural resource specialists develop UDPs for transportation projects in the event archaeological or historical resources are identified during project activities.
 A UDP provides guidance through the notification process for an unanticipated discovery.
+As a public service, WSDOT provides the following Unanticipated Discovery Plan template for other agencies and local governments to use to assist with their cultural resources protection.

 Section 106 Review and Compliance

 Section 106 of the National Historic Preservation Act requires that federal agencies take into account the effects of their activities on historic properties.
-Historic properties include sites, districts, objects, or structures that are eligible for listing in the National Register of Historic Places .
+Historic properties include sites, districts, objects, or structures that are eligible for listing in the National Register of Historic Places.

 A WSDOT project requires a section 106 review if it has: